-Sophie was a Public Defender in New Mexico where she litigated misdemeanor cases and worked in the Healing to Wellness Court.
+Sophie’s work is informed by her time as a public defender in Albuquerque, NM and as a guardian ad litem for several Pueblos.
+She litigated misdemeanor cases and worked in the Healing to Wellness Court.
 This program is a first-of-its-kind state court that utilized Native American and western modalities to address underlying issues of Native American clients convicted in state court.
-Sophie also worked at Pegasus Legal Services for Children, a non-profit that addressed matters of kinship caregivers, homeless youth, education issues, and youth justice.
-Sophie was a Guardian ad litem for the State of New Mexico ICWA Court, the Pueblo of Santa Ana, and the Pueblo of Isleta.

-Sophie is excited to return home to the Northwest after spending the past eight years in New Mexico.
+Sophie is glad to be home in the Northwest after spending the past eight years in New Mexico.
 When she’s not working, she spends time with her family, loves to read, and teaches Hebrew School.

 - Bachelor of Arts in Psychology, University of Washington